 Celebrate Hanukkah in style with these soft and buttery holiday sugar cookies.
 They have the perfect consistency and texture, allowing them to hold their shape for any type of cookie cutter, whether it be a star of David, menorah or dreidel!

 So when it comes to the food, that needs to follow suit, right?
-Making potato latkes and Hanukkah gelt are a given, but my household gets the most excited about these Hanukkah sugar cookies!
+Making potato latkes and Hanukkah gelt are a given, but my family gets the most excited about these Hanukkah sugar cookies!

 Making these cookies is also a great activity for getting the kids involved, as they love using the Hanukkah cookie cutters and of course are all about the cookie decorating!

 Finalizing this recipe was no walk in the park.
 When it comes to baking, any subtle change can significantly alter the end result, but at that point it's too late and starting from scratch is the only option.
-After multiple batches experimenting with combinations of almond flour, oat flour and arrowroot powder in different quantities, I perfected a fool-proof recipe that you can feel confident in to help spread the holiday spirit!
+After multiple batches experimenting with combinations of almond flour, oat flour and arrowroot powder in different quantities, I finally perfected a fool-proof recipe that you can feel confident in to help spread the holiday spirit!

 Ingredients